 Notes may be distributed by means of a Non-exempt Offer made during an Offer Period specified in the applicable Final Terms.
 During such Offer Period, (i) the relevant Dealer(s) may in certain limited circumstances decide to cancel or withdraw from such offer in accordance with the Programme Agreement, or, in case of a syndicated offer, cancel the offer in accordance with the relevant subscription agreement and/or (ii) the Issuer and/or any other person specified in the applicable Final Terms may decide to scale back applications for such offer in the event of over-subscription.
-In such circumstances, an applicant investor may not be allocated any Notes or may be allocated a number of Notes which is less than the amount for which such applicant investor for any such reason will be refunded.
+In such circumstances, an applicant investor may not be allocated any Notes or may be allocated a number of Notes which is less than the amount for which such applicant investor applied.
+Any payments made by an applicant investor for Notes that are not allocated to such applicant investor for any such reason will be refunded.
 However, there will be a time lag in making any reimbursement, no interest amounts will be payable in respect of any such amounts and the applicant investor may be subject to reinvestment risk.
 Any such repayment will however be effected within 7 Business Days in accordance with the agreement in place between the investor and the relevant Dealer or other financial intermediary.